A 3-step framework for fast‑tracked EIS

 - When the official timeline for the emergency procedure begins.

-- This clarity is essential to avoid missteps and ensure your project stays on track.
+Engaging the agency early prevents misalignment and costly resets.
+This is essential to avoid missteps and ensure your project stays on track.

 2. Front-load the public engagement process